Compared: Deer Rifles in the Field

 Conclusion

-While there are no absolutely perfect blacktail deer rifles, some came closer than others--and a few came very close, indeed.
-All of the rifles listed here are fine if used within the capability of their cartridge, and most can be had chambered for a variety of cartridges.
+While there are no absolutely perfect deer rifles, some came closer than others and a few came very close, indeed.
+All of the rifles listed here are fine if used within the capability of their cartridge and most can be had chambered for a variety of cartridges.
 Which is why there was not more emphasis on cartridges in this comparison.

-We have not owned and hunted with every make and model of deer rifle, but the ones that we have used constitute a reasonable cross section of available types.
-We have managed to hunt with several basic types of rifles: falling block single shot rifles and carbines, lever action rifles and carbines, and bolt action rifles and carbines.
-Or, viewed a different way, an ultra-lightweight rifle (less than 7 pounds including scope and mount), lightweight rifles (less than 7.5 pounds), medium weight rifles (7.5-8.5 pounds), and heavy rifles (9 pounds or greater).
-Calibers included .24, .25, .26, .27, .30, and .35.
-We consider that a reasonably representative sample of deer rifles!
+We have not owned and hunted with every make and model of deer rifle, but the rifles included in this article represent a reasonable cross section of available types.
+We hunt with several basic types of rifles: falling block single shot rifles and carbines, lever action rifles and carbines and bolt action rifles and carbines.
+Or, viewed a different way, an ultra-lightweight rifle (less than 7 pounds including scope and mount), lightweight rifles (less than 7.5 pounds), medium weight rifles (7.5-8.5 pounds) and heavy rifles (9 pounds or greater).
+We consider this a reasonably representative sample of deer rifles!